Multi-Relevance: Coexisting but Distinct Notions of Scale in Large Systems

 By defining $\tilde{K}^A = K^A - K^A_0 \delta$ as the scale-free part of the $K^A$ diagonal elements (and repeating for $K^B$), we can write the expansion in terms of approximately scale-free objects.
-After computing scaling dimensions, the relevant and marginal couplings are captured by the ansatz (see SI):
+After computing scaling dimensions, the relevant and marginal couplings are captured by the ansatz:

-It is worth noting that the spectral density exponent $\alpha$ determined by this new quadratic coupling $K$ is smaller than $\alpha_A$ and $\alpha_B$ when we take them to be equal.
+The spectral density exponent $\alpha$ determined by this new quadratic coupling $K$ is smaller than $\alpha_A$ and $\alpha_B$ when we take them to be equal.
 Because of this, the sixtic interaction becomes relevant and must be included.
-Yet, for $\alpha_A = \alpha_B$ in the range $(3/2,2)$, no other terms appearing in the initial conditions generated by the expansion of $\mathcal{H}$ are relevant.
-The relevant couplings we include provide three unique constraints on the original model parameters, and the marginal coupling initial conditions provide no additional constraints.
+Yet, for $\alpha_A = \alpha_B$ in the range $(3/2,2)$, no other terms appearing in the initial conditions generated by the expansion of $\mathcal{H}$ have positive scaling dimensions at the Gaussian fixed point.
+The couplings we include provide three unique constraints on the original model parameters, and the marginal coupling initial conditions provide no additional constraints.

 To compute the flow equations, we employ the Litim regulator (without field-strength renormalization) as before.
 Keeping only extensive terms yields